Glass-Box-Solutions-Inc/yevrah_terminal/README.md

-# Yevrah Terminal - Legal Research Tool
+# Yevrah Terminal - A Very Modest Legal Research Tool

 A terminal application for searching case law using the CourtListener API with dual search strategy (keyword + semantic).